PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ## How long does it take to test a Pull Request?

 It highly depends on the complexity of the Pull Request!
-A small fix, related to a a straightforward issue and a detailed “How to Test” description can take as little as fifteen minutes to test, while a large migration PR can require several days.
+A small fix, related to a straightforward issue and a detailed “How to Test” description can take as little as fifteen minutes to test, while a large migration PR can require several days.

 If a PR is really complex, or if the feature being implemented is complex, there might be a second or even a third test by another QA specialist to validate it fully.